iqfareez/dart_captive_portal_login/README.md

 ### Using template

 1. Click on **Use this template** button.
-1. Give any name you want for the repo.
+1. Give any name you want for the repository.
-1. Choose the private repository (as you don't want your username and password getting exposed in the public)
+1. Select **Private**. (as you don't want your username and password getting exposed to the public)
-1. Click on **Create repository** button.
+1. Finally, click **Create repository from template** button.

 ### Modify fields